Aliases for SOAT2 Gene

 GeneCards Summary for SOAT2 Gene

 SOAT2 (Sterol O-Acyltransferase 2) is a Protein Coding gene.
-Diseases associated with SOAT2 include Wolman Disease.
-Among its related pathways are cholesterol biosynthesis I. GO annotations related to this gene include transferase activity, transferring acyl groups and fatty-acyl-CoA binding.
+Diseases associated with SOAT2 include Wolman Disease and Alcoholic Cardiomyopathy.
+Among its related pathways are Metabolism and Lipoprotein metabolism.
+GO annotations related to this gene include transferase activity, transferring acyl groups and fatty-acyl-CoA binding.
 An important paralog of this gene is SOAT1.

 UniProtKB/Swiss-Prot Summary for SOAT2 Gene